-Occupational The legal requirements to which the practice of a particular profession is requirements subject (Section 7.6 of the WHW).
+Occupational The legal requirements to which the practice of a particular profession is subject.
+The legal requirements to which the practice of a particular profession is subject (Section 7.6 of the WHW).

-A part-time study programme is a study programme whose structure is such Part-time study that the student is able to participate in supplementary activities, either workprogramme related or educational, alongside education components.
+Part-time study programme is a study programme whose structure is such programme that the student is able to participate in supplementary activities, either workrelated or educational, alongside education components.

-A collection of evidence, digital or otherwise, with which students can Portfolio demonstrate that they master the competencies of a particular study programme.
+Portfolio A collection of evidence, digital or otherwise, with which students can demonstrate that they master the competencies of a particular study programmo programme.